 Whether you’re aiming for studio-quality sound, a battery life that will see you through even the most grueling RPG, or a headset with a microphone that can withstand you ribbing your friends in Call of Duty: Warzone, we’ve got a decent selection for you.
 The budget-conscious need not worry, either; we've tested the entire spectrum of headsets for your reassurance.

 So, read on below to discover what the best PS4 headsets in 2022 can offer.
 That said, if you're a PC gamer, check out the best PC gaming headsets instead.

 The best PS4 headsets

 - These are the best PC gaming headsets

 - Best PS4 games: the most essential PlayStation 4 releases

 - Best PS4 accessories: all the extras you need to own for your PlayStation 4

 HyperX has developed a sizeable following among the pro-gaming community over the years.
-Its newest headset, the Cloud Revolver S, adds Dolby 7.1 Surround Sound to the blueprint offered by the hugely popular Cloud Revolver, without requiring you to take out a second mortgage.
+Its newest headset, the Cloud Revolver S, adds Dolby 7.1 Surround Sound to the hugely popular Cloud Revolver, without requiring you to take out a second mortgage.

-It's pretty well made, comfortable and classily finished, and Dolby 7.1 Surround Sound is the cherry on top, allowing you to pinpoint incoming enemies in first-person shooters – particularly if you explore the preset equalisation modes into which pro-gamers had lots of input.
+It's pretty well made, comfortable, classily finished, and Dolby 7.1 Surround Sound is the cherry on top, allowing you to pinpoint incoming enemies in first-person shooters – particularly if you explore the preset equalization modes into which pro-gamers had plenty of input.
 A truly high-end-sounding headset at a mid-range price.